RnDome/bwapi-c/README.md

 `BWAPI_PATH` must point to directory with BWAPI release.

 # Usage on Linux
 You should get `BWAPIC.lib` and `BWAPIC.dll` that was build on Windows with MSVC.
-See [AppVeyor build artifacts](https://ci.appveyor.com/project/kpp/bwapi-c/branch/master).
+See [Releases](https://github.com/RnDome/bwapi-c/releases).

 ```
 ~/bwapi-c/example $ ls